LoganEndreman/tiny-qbn/README.md

 Twine 2 and SugarCube.
 Use Twine's passage tags to mark cards and their requirements, and a couple of simple functions and macros to select and display cards.
 Continue to use Twine links as usual when those are the appropriate tool.
-Some more widgets to make it more StoryNexusy.
+Adding and renaming widgets to make it more StoryNexusy.
 *StoryNexus is property of Failbetter Games.
 Don't sue me.*